TyruswooStudio/Tyruswoo_BattleMechanics-MZ/README.md

 ```
     itemDamage - Math.pow(resistStat - powerStat, 0.5)
 ```
-This means that however much greater resistStat is than powerStat, take the square root of that and subtract it from itemDamage.
+This means that however much greater `resistStat` is than `powerStat`, take the square root of that and subtract it from `itemDamage`.
 This makes damage drop to the Minimum Damage more gradually than the Standard Damage Function would have done.

 ### Example of Damage Functions at work

-Let's say that Stab is a skill whose damage formula is simply 10.
+Let's say that Stab is a skill whose damage formula is simply `10`.
-No calculations in the damage formula, just 10
+No calculations in the damage formula, just `10`
 Stab also has the following notetags written in its note:
 ```
     <power stats: atk, agi>